distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 `impact(t) = price_a(t) - price_b(t)`

 Only one outcome will be realised, but conditional markets let traders price both possible worlds beforehand.
-Swapping the A and B labels reverses the sign of the spread without changing its economic meaning.

 Suppose the market prices Bitcoin at `$110,000` if Republicans lose and `$100,000` if they retain control, implying a `+$10,000` event spread.
 A trader who expects the market near the election to price the outcomes `$15,000` apart could trade the change in that gap directly.
 Because the payoff is indexed to the difference between the conditional prices rather than either price level, it eliminates undesired payoff variance from Bitcoin movements due to factors unrelated to the event in question.

-This spread is not automatically an identified causal effect: common causes can affect both the event and the asset.
-It is the price difference that traders expect the spot market to incorporate between the two outcomes.
-Because the same participants can trade the conditional and spot markets using the same information, there is a direct reason for the estimate to track the price effect those participants would incorporate into spot in either world.

 The primary use is hedging event-related price exposure.
 An asset holder can combine opposite positions in the two conditional impact futures to offset changes in the event spread while retaining exposure to the asset's other price movements.
 An outcome-independent version can instead be constructed by bundling same-direction positions in the same contracts, creating a speculative prediction market on the event spread rather than a hedging product.